4 lessons from changing to a four-day week- Press Release

 However, many businesses worry that shutting down their business every Friday will have a detrimental effect on their business performance.

 Belmont Packaging and Boxed-Up have proved over the last six months the business has performed extremely successfully under the new four-day working week; with Belmont Packaging opening several large new accounts.
-The company still continues to serve its existing customers to the highest possible standard and receive positive feedback by working smarter.
+The company still continues to serve its existing customers to the highest possible standard and receives positive feedback by working smarter.

 4. We wish we had done it sooner